Ryan Kaine is on the rocks…

 He stared up at the jagged edge of the cliff face in the distance, the one with its recently crumbled ledge.

 Time passed slower than every single maths lesson he’d ever had with Ma Bancroft.
-Jesus, when would they put the old cow out of her misery?
-She had to be at least fifty.
+Jesus, when would they put the old cow out of everyone’s misery?
+She had to be pushing fifty.

 Seconds, minutes, hours passed.